Bus Stop-1956

 Also worth noting is that most of the cast are either unknown actors or non-actors picked off the streets to appear in the film.
 To this effect, the acting is surprisingly good for most novice or non-actors.

-The aforementioned positives are also the negatives to Girlhood.
-The film lacks any real grit or dirt and the friendship and romantic elements are also played safely.
+The positives are also the negatives to Girlhood.
+The film lacks real grit or dirt and the friendship and romantic elements are also played safely.

 Everything is glossy and bright.

 The scenes could have been brutal, bloody, and fierce.
-Instead, they are very short, lack any blood or bruising, and are very safe feeling.
+Instead, they are short, lack blood or bruising, and feel safe.
 When Marieme pulls out a knife, it is intended to cut the rival girl’s bra, not to stab her.
 This seems unrealistic and not how things would play out in an urban gang situation.

 Also, the silly scene of the girls playing miniature golf added nothing to the plot and should have been dropped.

-An interesting, fine effort that mainly focuses on bonding, friendship, and life choices over the realistic brutality that it could have dealt with.
+An effort that mainly focuses on bonding, friendship, and life choices over the realistic brutality it could have dealt with.

 Independent Spirit Award Nominations: Best International Film